-Council's external auditors will require independent certification from the relevant financial institutions (banks, fund managers, etc) to confirm the balance of investments held on Council's behalf at the end of the financial year.

-Council's external auditor will also periodically review the adequacy of the investment policy, strategy and management's internal controls as part of their audit review program.
+- 5.15.1 Council's external auditors will require independent certification from the relevant financial institutions (banks, fund managers, etc) to confirm the balance of investments held on Council's behalf at the end of the financial year. - 5.15.2 Council's external auditor will also periodically review the adequacy of the Policy, strategy and management's internal controls as part of their audit review program.